sparkbox/standard/project_management/README.md

 _Burndowns give a great visual view of project health._

 We like to work in iterations, and can use your priorities to create appropriate milestones—and when we match up those issues with estimates, and milestones for a project, we get the power of burndown charts.
 We use all of these resources and tools to keep you updated on checkins/standup calls and walk through work/progress together.
 We get to a testing environment early to not only _tell_ you the progress we've made, but actually show you and anyone else you want to see, the reality of where the project stands early and often.

+## Team Roles

+Creating environments for collaboration, and having generally-defined roles is helpful as we see that development and design have great overlaps.
+To unlock the key potential between that strong collaborative working relationship we have outlined our first iteration of roles that we’re using and intend to refine over time.

+**Project Manager:** enables the team and client
+* Wherever possible defaults to inviting everyone to meetings and pulls back to what is adding value based on team input.
+* Helps spread knowledge across the team and highlights decisions that impact disciplines.

+**Development Lead:** enables the development team
+* Creates (and helps estimate) Issues/Stories
+* Assures high quality of code in implementation
+* Writes some code
+* Manages drops and handoff as appropriate

+**Development Advocate:** helps highlight decisions that impact development
+* Attends related meetings (UX/Content/Design)
+* Communicates impactful decisions across the team: bringing them up in meetings where they are being decided and bringing up the decisions to the dev team
+* Smaller projects: one advocate for frontend and backend
+* Large projects: one advocate for frontend and one for backend

+**Design Lead & Advocate:** enables the design team
+* Attends related meetings (UX/Content/Dev)
+* Assures high quality of design in implementation
+* Pairing with team

+**Frontend Hammer:**
+* Determines constraints, tooling, and solutions to make a frontend component exist
+* Writes the majority of code to make a frontend component exist
+* Shares progress with a chisel for final refinement (just like when you would have previously consulted with the designer to have your work reviewed, only the design/dev chisel will code the refinements)

+**Frontend Chisel:**
+* Primarily refines the work of others
+* Can fill in and create some new elements when it makes sense
+* Own performance from a design perspective (Image & SVG optimization)
+* Could be the Design Advocate
+* Prefer this person to not be the Hammer

+**UX/Content:**
+* Helps spread knowledge across the team and highlights decisions that impact disciplines.
+* Works closely with design & dev leads
+Assures high quality for UX/Content in implementation